jhu-saw/sawSensablePhantom/README.md

   * zero is when buttons are up
   * range is about -150 to 150

 We found that the older SensAble *PHANTOM Omni* didn't follow these convention for the last 3 joints (gimbal).
-We haven't figured out an easy fix so we provide a way to load some scales and offsets in a custom configuration file that needs to be explicitely loaded:
+We haven't figured out an easy fix so we provide a way to load some scales (and optional offsets) in a custom configuration file that needs to be explicitely loaded:

 ```json
 {
     "devices":